 After a break for lunch in the museum café, we will finish our day with a guided tour of the Applied Arts Museum.

-Arrive Prague, check in to the deluxe Grand Mark hotel, located in the heart of the city, in time for a lovely buffet Dinner at our hotel (included).
+Arrive Prague, check in to the deluxe Grand Mark hotel, located in the heart of the city, in time for a sumptuous buffet dinner at our hotel (included).

-Morning visit to the former fortress, so-called “model ghetto” and one of the first Concentration camps, Theresienstadt, for guided tour.
-Return to Prague in time for lunch on our own and afternoon free for exploring Prague’s many museums.
+This morning, we will visit Theresienstadt, one of the first Concentration camps, originally built as a fortress and later turned into a so-called “model ghetto,” for a guided tour.
+Following our visit and tour of Theresienstadt, we will return to Prague in time for lunch on our own and an afternoon free for exploring Prague’s many museums.

 Evening: festive Shabbat Dinner (included).